Y2KdeLaplace/Hackintosh-Lenovo-V310-14ISK-EFI-OpenCore/README.md

 ### Hackintosh-Lenovo-V310-14ISK-EFI-OpenCore

 A Hackintosh EFI backup and share for Lenovo-V310-14ISK (Open core 0.9.5)
+This EFI dosen't work on monterey, it report error like this:
+![error].
+***

 ### Lenovo-310-14ISK